 The DER Register will officially be in operation by 1 March 2020.
-All installations after this date must to be recorded in the DER Register.
+Your local Network Service Provider will advise when and how you will be able to provide information for the DER Register.

 What is changing with the DER Register?